Progressive Education Association: Activities

 The Association initiated three commissions with lasting impact on American education scholarship.
 The Commission on the Relation of School and College (1930–1942) issued a five-volume assessment of its Eight-Year Study, which reported that students who attended thirty progressive, secondary schools with experimental curriculum had fared as well in college as their peers from traditional preparatory secondary schools.
 The Commission on the Secondary School Curriculum (1933–1940) addressed how curriculum could meet democratic ideals and student needs.
 The Commission on Human Relations (1935–1942) reported on teaching materials to serve children's psychological needs in six volumes.
 The effects of these commissions were dulled by cultural factors.

 The Progressive Education Association additionally supported two publications: the quarterly journal Progressive Education (1924–1957) and The Social Frontier (1934–1943, renamed Frontiers of Democracy in 1939).
+The latter publication was for a time edited by George Albert Coe.

 After World War II, leaders of the progressive education movement were less involved in the Association.
 The group renamed as the American Education Fellowship in 1947, which was meant to reflect their expanded purpose and international reach.
 They could not, however, reconcile the opposed factions of their membership: those who either sought radical social change or practical school reform.
 Six years later, in 1953, they returned to the Progressive Education Association name for the organization's last two years.
 The John Dewey Society supported the Association during this time.

 The Association's cause for decline remains disputed.
 In 1955, the organization shuttered amidst a surge of criticism towards progressive education, in cultural trends including rising conservatism and anti-intellectualism in the political sphere and emphasis on vocational education and standardization in the schools as Progressive Education Association membership shriveled below 1,000.
 The Association has no archives.